Troubleshooting

 Be sure your computer has a microphone.
 Many computers have built-in microphones; others require a separate mike to be plugged in.
 Your microphone should be plugged in before you start Intonia.

-Near the upper right corner of the screen are the volume controls, that look like this:
+In the Windows version, near the upper right corner of the screen are the volume controls, that look like this:

 Low Volume for Sound Input

-The slider under the microphone icon on the volume controls controls the input level.
+On Windows, the slider under the microphone icon on the volume controls controls the input level.
 It should be as high as it will go without causing the VU meter next to it to turn red.

-On Windows Vista, there is a separate master input volume control that cannot be manipulated by Intonia.
+On Windows there is a separate master input volume control that cannot be manipulated by Intonia.
 To access it, open the Control Panel and select Sound.
 Choose the Recording tab, and make sure the correct microphone input is selected.
 Then click "Properties", and select the Levels tab.
 The microphone volume should be as high as it will go.

-4. The input level meter shows you how loud or soft the sound from the selected input device is registering.
+2. The input level meter shows you how loud or soft the sound from the selected input device is registering.

-5. Drag the Input Volume slider left or right to lower or raise the input volume.
+3. Drag the Input Volume slider left or right to lower or raise the input volume.

 No Output Sound or Incorrect Volume for Output